tale-toul/privOCP4x/README.md

 Uncompress the installer in Ansible/installer/

-Before running the playbook add the ssh key used by terraform to the ssh agent:
+Add the ssh key used by terraform to the ssh agent:

 ```shell
 $ ssh-add ../Terraform/ocp-ssh